 International Students: International students residing in the U.S. with a student visa (not work or dependent visas) are not eligible for this online program due to restrictions by U.S. Homeland Security.

-Credit Transfer: Students should refer to p.
-194 of the current Catalog (available online at www.bre-scia.edu) for details regarding the transferability of credit into the MSW program.
+Credit Transfer: Students should refer to the MSW section later in the Catalog (available online at www.brescia.edu) for details regarding the transferability of credit into the MSW program.

-MASTER OF SCIENCE IN SPEECH LANGUUAGE PATHOLOGY
+MASTER OF SCIENCE IN SPEECH LANGUAGE PATHOLOGY